Ramsey County Board approves lease to turn Bethesda Hospital into homeless shelter

 “This is something that is necessary as far as protecting people from the harsh Minnesota winter,” said Commissioner Victoria Reinhardt.

-Commissioner Rafael Ortega, whose district includes the Bethesda site, emphasized that the county is committed to safety and working with the neighborhood to quickly address issues when they arise.
+Commissioner Rafael Ortega, whose district includes the Bethesda site, emphasized that the county is committed to safety and working with the neighborhood to quickly address problems when they arise.

 “Moving forward, we need to make sure we stay engaged with the community and we address their issues of safety and security,” Ortega said.

-But he said it was only the start of many difficult conversations, similar to others happening across the county, as the east metro grapples with surging homelessness made worse by COVID-19 and the ensuring economic fallout.
+But he said it was only the start of many difficult conversations, similar to others happening across the county, as the east metro grapples with surging homelessness made worse by the pandemic and its economic fallout.

 “We are going to have to engage community on very difficult issues of this type,” Ortega said.